LuizMateuss/Pet-Care/README.md

 </p>

 ## Welcome to PetCare
-PetCare is not just an app; it's a community dedicated to connecting pet caregivers with loving pet owners for delightful and secure walks. 🌟
+PetCare is not just an app; it's a community dedicated to connecting pet caregivers with loving pet owners for delightful and secure walks 💜🚶

 ## Description